DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 organized by the Videoblogging community.
 This took the form of karaoke which was then voted on to determine the best video.[^05chapter4_24]

-Although the majority of early videoblogs fell into what I categorised as ‘personal’ video, Rocketboom was one videoblog that was distinctive and new.
+Although the majority of early videoblogs fell into what I categorise as ‘personal’ video, Rocketboom was one videoblog that was distinctive and new.
 Andrew Michael Baron founded Rocketboom in October 2004, and until it closed down in November 2013, produced short videos that